Per Åhlin: Unfinished projects

-Åhlin has developed several films which have never been finished due to lack of funding or interested producers.
-His personal dream project, which has been in development since 1992, is the feature film Hoffmanns ögon ("Hoffmann's eyes"), which is based on Jacques Offenbach's opera The Tales of Hoffmann.
-As of 2009, Åhlin said that he still occasionally works on the project on his own: "Hopefully it can become a few minutes which can give potential producers remorse in the future".
+Åhlin had developed several films which had never been finished due to lack of funding or interested producers.
+His personal dream project, which had been in development since 1992, was the feature film Hoffmanns ögon ("Hoffmann's eyes"), which is based on Jacques Offenbach's opera The Tales of Hoffmann.
+As of 2009, Åhlin had said that he still occasionally worked on the project on his own: "Hopefully it can become a few minutes which can give potential producers remorse in the future".
 Other unfinished films include Den magiska saxofonen ("The magic saxophone"), HC Andersen, and an adaptation of Eric Linklater's The Wind on the Moon, with a screenplay by Ulf Stark.
 Designs and other finished material from these projects have been exhibited multiple times at events in Sweden.